Do you want the best website experience?

 Bamigo's love of bamboo

-- Fourth of all, one of the fastest growing plants on earth
+- One of the fastest growing plants on earth

 You now know that bamboo grows really quickly.
 But did you know that bamboo grows again after a part of it has been cut?